 You can also check status.squarespace.com to see if your issue extends to all Squarespace sites.

 Custom code—including third-party embed code, code injections, and CSS—may cause your site to load slowly.
 When troubleshooting load time issues, remove all custom code from your site, save it in a text document for safe keeping, then refresh the page.

 Note: Adding code to your site is an advanced modification that falls outside of the scope of Squarespace support.

 As a general design rule, we recommend you use no more than two fonts throughout your site.
 Reducing the number of fonts on your site can also help improve loading time.

-When a browser loads any page on your site, it first loads all the fonts that are set in the Style Editor, including custom Typekit fonts.
+When a browser loads any page on your site, it first loads all the fonts that are set in Site Styles, including custom Adobe Fonts.
 If you have many different fonts, all of them must load before the page can appear in the browser.

 To optimize loading time, use web-safe fonts, which are fonts that most browsers and operating systems recognize.
-In the Style Editor, these fonts are web-safe:
+In Site Styles, these fonts are web-safe: